streunerlein/jsz-threejs/sound-in/README.md

    request.responseType = 'arraybuffer';
    ```

- * decode it comes in (from binary) and use it directly in an audio context where we can assign an analyzer to that will give us frequency data
+ * decode it as comes in (from binary) and use it directly in an audio context where we can assign an analyzer to that will give us frequency data

    ```javascript
    request.onload = function() {